Lorenzo23/Italy_Covid-19/README.md

 ## Further Information

 The aim of these analysis is simply to have a global view on behavior of Coronavirus in my country.
 Future goals are the development of predictive models in order to study and predict the behavior on the next days.
+Anyone who is interested in the analysis and has suggestions/hints about possible predictive models can write me to the following mail address: lorenzo92rota@gmail.com